Woman convicted in 13-year-old girl’s death released

 NEW MILFORD, Conn.
-(AP) - The sister of a 13-year-old Connecticut girl who was raped and killed by a gang of eight people in 1997 is outraged that one of the people convicted in connection with the killing is getting released from prison.
+(AP) - A Connecticut woman who was part of a gang convicted in the rape and murder of a 13-year-old girl is going to be released from prison early for good behavior.

-Maryann Measles, a seventh-grader from New Milford, was getting ready to make statutory rape allegations against two men, who were 19 and 21, when she was kidnapped, beaten, gang raped and drowned in a lake by five men and three women.
+The News-Times reports that Maggie Mae Bennett will be released on Oct.
+10 after serving 17 years of a 19-year sentence for conspiracy.

-One of those women, Maggie Mae Bennett, 40, is scheduled to be released Oct.
-10 after serving 17 years of a 19-year sentence for conspiracy, according to a story published Thursday in The News-Times of Danbury .
+Bennett is one of eight people - five men and three women - convicted in the kidnapping, beating, rape and drowning of Maryann Measles in 1997.

-“Apparently, a killer can earn ‘good time’ in prison,” Johnson said.
-“Sickening.”
+Measles was preparing to make statutory rape allegations against two of the men in the gang, one 19-year-old and one 21-year-old.

-Bennett was angry that Measles had sex with Bennett’s boyfriend, A.J.
-Walter - the gang’s ring leader - who is serving a 60-year sentence, according to authorities.
+Measles had had sex with Bennett’s boyfriend, A.J.
+Walter, who is serving a 60-year sentence.

 Information from: The News-Times, http://www.newstimes.com